 5. Use of research funds, facilities, or staff for unauthorized and/or illegal activities.

-6. Violation of EP #15, the Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct.
+6. Violation of EP #15, the Policy Prohibiting Discrimination and Harassment.

 7. Violation of EP #28, the Policy on Faculty-Student and Supervisor-Subordinate Relationships.

 8. Retaliation against any individual for engaging in protected activity, including but not limited to, filing a good faith complaint of discrimination, harassment, misconduct, workplace violence or bullying.
 This includes, but not limited to, creating a hostile work environment or taking adverse employment action against another.
 Such acts form independent grounds for taking appropriate formal or informal discipline.